 - Your optimal starting lineup is used after each week’s games.

-Both factors should alter your best ball draft strategy compared to traditional, play-it-out formats.
+Both factors should alter your best ball draft strategy compared to traditional, play-it-out fantasy leagues.

-Here are the tenets of the Draft Sharks best ball philosophy:
+Here are the four key tenets of the Draft Sharks best ball philosophy:

 Best ball draft strategies vary.
 Winning a league is very different from taking down a tournament.
 Your plan needs to match.

 Each season brings more best ball tournament offerings.